rgwood/van-assessment-map-docs/README.md

 You can also filter on *relative land value* with the `rlv` filter.
 This shows lots with land value between $1000 and $2000 per square metre: [https://mountainmath.ca/map/assessment?filter=[**rlv_1000_2000**]](https://mountainmath.ca/map/assessment?filter=[rlv_1000_2000])

-### FSR
+### Floor Space Ratio (FSR)

-Floor Space Ratio, one measure of how dense a building is.
+[Floor Space Ratio or Floor Area Ratio](https://en.wikipedia.org/wiki/Floor_area_ratio) is one measure of how dense a building is.
 This data is not exact - it is estimated by Jens based on Vancouver’s LIDAR survey of buildings.
 Buildings with an estimated FSR between 0 and 1: [https://mountainmath.ca/map/assessment?filter=[**fsr_0.0_1.0**]](https://mountainmath.ca/map/assessment?filter=[fsr_0.0_1.0])

 ### Geographic filters